Proud Canadian Company

 Cash-Back Mortgages

-True cash-back mortgages allow the borrower to pay down debt at the time of the mortgage transaction, thereby achieving a lower total debt servicing ratio (TDSR) toward their mortgage qualification.
+True cash-back mortgages allow the borrower to pay down debt at the time of the mortgage transaction, thereby achieving a lower total debt service ratio (TDSR) for mortgage qualification.

 Homeownership Structures for Mortgages

-If more than one person is purchasing and financing the home through a mortgage, the ownership structure will be important to consider in protecting your homeownership rights.
+If more than one person is purchasing and financing the home through a mortgage, the ownership structure is important to consider when protecting your homeownership rights.
 The two common structures are tenants-in-common and joint tenancy.

 Tenants-in-Common Mortgages